 Sometimes you can even get a portable one to use at home.
 Some companies even sell herbal sitz baths for promotion of healing and comfort.

-You can also choose to place cooled TUCKS® pads on your sanitary napkin to soothe the tissues.
+You can also choose to place cooled TUCKS® pads on

 Medications can range from over the counter products to medications prescribed by your doctor, depending on the extent of your pain.
 Do not hesitate to ask if any pain medication was ordered for you.